 Babies (0-1 years), Children (4-12 years)

 There's a Family Room (in the Plus category, no.27), which has a double bed and 2 single beds.
 Three other Plus Rooms have a double and a single bed.
-In the blue building you can take two Basic rooms (nos.
-1&2) together, there's an additional door which will create a family suite.
+In the blue building you can take 2 Basic rooms (no. 1&2) together, there's an additional door which will create a family suite.
 The Apartment can take a couple and a child on the sofabed.